StackVista/stackstate-docs/configure/topology/event-handlers.md

 - `view.identifier` -
 - `view.tags` -

-The `event` properties below can be used in **async** event handler functions, they return details of the received event.
+The `event` properties for different event types below can be used in **async** event handler functions, they return details of the received event.

 - A **HealthStateChangedEvent** is generated when an element's own health state changes.
     - `event.HealthStateChengedEvent.triggeredTimestamp` -